 Board Decision

-A complaint may be resolved at any time when, before the completion of the investigation, the district voluntarily agrees to resolve the complaint.
+A complaint may be resolved at any time when the district voluntarily agrees to resolve it before the completion of the investigation.
 OSPI may provide technical assistance and dispute resolution methods to resolve a complaint.

 Level Four - Administrative Hearing

 A complainant or school district that desires to appeal the written decision of the Office of the Superintendent of Public Instruction may file a written notice of appeal with OSPI within thirty (30) calendar days following the date of receipt of that office’s written decision.
-OSPI will conduct a formal administrative hearing in conformance with the Administrative Procedures Act, Chapter 34.05, RCW.
+OSPI will conduct a formal administrative hearing conforming to the Administrative Procedures Act, Chapter 34.05, RCW.

 Other Complaint Options